 In an effort to use our own application to effectively manage our own troubleshooting process, we use Problem and Incident tickets whenever we have multiple tickets on a singular subject that have either a time- or project-based blocker.
 This gives us an easy and elegant way to view the issues and respond to our customers.

-Today, we'd like to share with you a story of a real world challenge that we recently faced on April 10, 2015.
+Today, we'd like to share with you a story of a real world challenge that we faced one day.

 At Zendesk, we use a dedicated triage agent during normal business hours to monitor, evaluate, and route inbound written communication.
 The triage role is essentially the first responder— and the inbound request pool is like the waiting room at the Emergency Room (but hopefully with a better experience).